flibedinsky/iatoolkit/docs/programming_guide.md

 - Contains:
   - A **message history area** where user and assistant messages are displayed.
   - A **message input box** (textarea or input) and a **Send** button.
-  - Optional controls such as:
-    - Model selector (if enabled).
   - Prompt templates dropdown.
   - Buttons to open help or feedback modals.
+  - Button for refresh the llm context
+  - Button for upload files to the llm

 - Uses Jinja2 to inject:
   - Company name, branding colors, and logo.